buildpacks/rfcs/text/0000-offline-buildpackages.md

      └── <java15-asset-sha256>
 ```

 Buildpacks should then be able to quickly check for available assets using a `sha256` of the asset they wish to use in tandem with the `CNB_ASSETS` environment variable.
+The `sha256` value used to perform this lookup should be pulled from the relevant `[[asset]]` entry in `buildpack.toml`

 # Drawbacks
 [drawbacks]: #drawbacks